Cab-rank rule: Controversies

 Addressing the continued necessity for the rule in 2010, the Law Society of England and Wales, which represents solicitors, together with the Bar Council questioned its necessity, highlighting increases in competition.
 The Bar Standards Board requested and received an independent report on the cab-rank rule.
 After reviewing this report the board issued a press release titled "Removal of the 'cab rank' rule a major threat to justice", arguing that the rule protected lawyers from the stigma of defending an unpopular client.

 In 2023, more than one hundred lawyers, including six KCs, declared that they would not serve certain clients in light of the severe consequences of global warming.
 The Bar Standards Board and the Bar Council immediately issued press releases reaffirming the nature and importance of the cab rank rule.

-Ecology student Rose Malleson argues that there is already uneven access to justice despite the existence of the cab-rank rule.
 There is also debate about exceptions to the rule, such as strategic litigation against public participation and sanctions relating to Russia.